benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 <img src="/images/2017-10-17-recursion-without-recursion/children.jpg" alt="Nodes and their children" width="700" />

+As the picture shows, you can reach every node in a tree just by looking at each node's children.
+If you can show me how to replace your children, I can replace your children's children and so on.
 So let's use an interface to model the notion of an object with a collection of self-similar children.

 ```csharp
 interface IRewritable<T> where T : IRewritable<T>